rocktronica/OneFileCMS/readme.markdown

 - With Chrome, and possibly Safari, issue with Edit page: Clicking browser [back] & then browser [forward],  with file changed and not saved.
 On return (after [forward] clicked), file still has changes, but indicators are green (saved/unchanged).
 Does not affect FF 7+ or IE 8+.
 - Be aware that only some very basic data & error checking is performed.
 (But, it's getting better...)
+- With line numbering, word-wrap is now break-all (wraps in middle of words instead at nearest white-space as with break-word).
 - Anything else?

 --------------------------------------------------------------------------------